JensRL/PPaNM/Examination/README.md

 ### Project Extension
 As an extension to the project the Berrut $B_2$ rational-function interpolant was also implemented.
 This rational-function interpolant is given as:
 $B_2 = \frac{\frac{1}{x-x_0}y_0+2\sum_{i=1}\frac{(-1)^i}{x-x_i}y_i+\frac{(-1)^n}{x-x_n}y_n}{\frac{1}{x-x_0}+2\sum_{i=1}\frac{(-1)^i}{x-x_i}+\frac{(-1)^n}{x-x_n}}$ (note:summation limit is $n-1$).
-The Berrut interpolants were compared for the Classic data and the damped oscillator examples only, and can be inspected in the figures "BerrutCompClassic.pdf" and "BerrutCompDampedOsc.pdf" respectively.
+The Berrut interpolants were compared for the Classic Data and the Damped Oscillator examples only, and can be inspected in the figures "BerrutCompClassic.pdf" and "BerrutCompDampedOsc.pdf" respectively.
 The following correlations can be seen:
 1. Classic Discontinuous Data Example
   - The $B_1$ algorithm outperforms the $B_2$, while the $B_2$ still significantly improves upon the Qspline.
 Both Berrut rational-functions are still outperformed by the Cspline algorithm.
 2. Damped Oscillator Example